 Click on Triggering, and then on All Pages.

-Click on Save and Submit your modifications for them to be live.
+Click on Save and Publish your modifications for them to be live.

 Now, go back to Screeb, click on Settings and Visitor Events.
 Here, you'll see your brand new event and the number of times it's been fired.
 It means that the event is well tracked.